JFFajardo/JFFajardo/README.md

-<h1 align="center">Hi 👋, I'm Johan Fabian Arciniegas Fajardo</h1>
+<h1 align="center">Hi 😀, I'm Johan Fabian Arciniegas Fajardo</h1>
-<h3 align="center">Desarrollador Full-Stack con experiencia en metodologías ágiles como SCRUM y herramientas como GIT.
-Conocimientos en REACT, CSS frameworks y Vue.JS.
-Mi experiencia como Ingeniero Electrónico me ha permitido trabajar en equipo y adquirir habilidades operativas y técnicas.
-Me gsta el constante aprendizaje sobre nuevas tecnologías.</h3>
+<h3 align="center">Full-Stack developer with experience in agile methodologies like SCRUM and tools like GIT, Trello, Slack.
+Knowledge in REACT, CSS frameworks and Vue.JS.
+My experience as an Electronic Engineer has allowed me to work in a team and acquire operational and technical skills.
+I like the constant learning about new technologies.</h3>

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=jffajardo" alt="jffajardo" /></a> </p>